Water Act 1973: Background

 The first moves towards more widespread management of river basins in England and Wales were enshrined in the Land Drainage Act 1930, which although primarily concerned with land drainage to prevent flooding, created catchment boards.
 These were responsible for the management of main rivers, and each was based around a river basin or group of river basins.
-Because of the emphasis on land drainage, they did not cover the whole of England and Wales, but this changed in 1948, when the River Boards Act 1948 created 32 river boards.
+Because of the emphasis on land drainage, they did not cover the whole of England and Wales, but this changed in 1948, when the River Boards Act 1948 (11 & 12 Geo.
+6. c.
+32) created 32 river boards.
 They inherited the powers of the catchment boards where they existed, and took over responsibility for flood prevention from local authorities where they did not.
 The river boards had additional responsibilities concerning fisheries, the prevention of pollution and the gauging of rivers, to record flows and levels.
 They were in turn replaced by 27 river authorities following the passing of the Water Resources Act 1963, each with additional duties to monitor water quality and protect water resources.

-In parallel with these developments, the Water Act 1945 had marked the start of a national water supply policy.
+In parallel with these developments, the Water Act 1945 (8 & 9 Geo.
+6. c.
+42) had marked the start of a national water supply policy.
 It had recognised the need for central government to supervise the statutory suppliers of water, and to be involved in the difficult issues of water supply.
 It had also recognised that the supply of water to non-domestic consumers was part of an integrated policy, and had introduced the concept of abstraction licensing.
 In many areas, pollution of rivers by sewage was a serious problem, resulting from rapid expansion of population, and little incentive to invest in sewage treatment works.
-The Rivers (Prevention of Pollution) Act 1951 introduced discharge licensing, and with extra powers from a similar Act of 1961, tried to encourage local authorities to invest more in such works, but the Working Party on Sewage Disposal, which reported in 1970, concluded that there were over 3,000 sewage treatment works which were performing inadequately.
+The Rivers (Prevention of Pollution) Act 1951 (14 & 15 Geo.
+6. c.
+64) introduced discharge licensing, and with extra powers from a similar Act of 1961, tried to encourage local authorities to invest more in such works, but the Working Party on Sewage Disposal, which reported in 1970, concluded that there were over 3,000 sewage treatment works which were performing inadequately.